Auxey-Duresses is located at the edge of a valley that, from the Côte de Beaune, runs deep into the Hautes-Côtes on the road to La Rochepot and Autun.

 A FAMILY AFFAIR

 The estate in Auxey-Duresses has been in the family for several centuries.
-Justine and her husband Jordan have now taken over the estate, which was managed by Philippe and Annie for 40 years.
+Justine has now taken over the estate, which was managed by Philippe and Annie for 40 years.

 Today, it comprises 16 hectares, made up of PRUNIER plots from Philippe’s side and DAMY-GAGNARD plots from Annie’s.